hoodiehq/hoodie-store-server/api/README.md

 ### Note on CouchDB

-CouchDB has built-in access security features.
-We take advantage of these features in case data is stored in a CouchDB

-1. We set the `/_security` on database to prevent unwanted read access
-2. We use a combination of `/_security` and a custom design doc to prevent unwanted write access.

-Note that CouchDB has no built-in support for write-only databases.
-In that case we set security so the database can be accessed by CouchDB admins only
+CouchDB comes with its own REST API, so if it’s accessible at a public URL people can directly access it.
+For that reason we set `/_security` on each database created by Hoodie so that it’s only readable by CouchDB admins.